hardekbc/mentor-release/autograder/grader-tests/README.md

-# To Test The Autograder
+# To Test the Autograder

 1. Create the autograder using **test-solutions/*** as the contents of **solutions/**.